 Gusbourne, Kent

-What: Synonymous with luxury, Gusbourne’s award-winning wines have earnt a reputation for being some of the finest on the market.
+What: Synonymous with luxury, Gusbourne’s award-winning wines have earned a reputation for being some of the finest on the market.
 It planted its first vines back in 2004, with 60 hectares in Kent and 30 hectares in West Sussex.
-It’s best known for its debut vintages which were released back in 2010 to critical acclaim and marked something of a turning point for the brand.
-Tours start from £30, last two hours and end with a tutored wine tasting.
-Guests can also book onto an informative sparkling tasting flight which includes local bread and cheese as part of the experience.
+It’s best known for its debut vintages, which were released back in 2010 to critical acclaim and marked something of a turning point for the brand.
+Tastings start from £30, with premium options for more in-depth introductions.
+While Gusbourne doesn’t have a dedicated restaurant as such, there is the option to tack a three-course meal onto the end of a vineyard tour and tasting.
+Or, opt for the picnic platter for two packages.

 Trevibban Mill Vineyard, Cornwall

-What: This Cornish pursuit just a stone’s throw from Padstow is a stylish and contemporary family-run winery.
+What: This Cornish pursuit, just a stone’s throw from Padstow, is a stylish and contemporary family-run winery.
 Engin and Liz Mumcuoglu planted their first vines in 2008 and now produce a small but mighty array of high-quality sparkling and still wines, as well as cider.
-You can book a grand-walking tour for £65 a person, which lasts about three hours and includes a look at the vineyard, orchard and lakeside, followed by a tasting of seven of its selected wines and lunch in the tasting room.
-A simple tour and tasting costs £20 per person, or if you’d rather stick to sipping, you can book a wine tasting for just £15.
+You can book a guided tour for £25 a person, which lasts about an hour and a half, followed by a tasting of five of its selected wines in the tasting room.
+If you’d rather stick to sipping, book onto a wine or cider tasting for just £17.50 per person, where you’ll get to enjoy five wine or cider samples, which have been paired with delightful sharing boards.
+Speaking of, head to the viewing balcony at Trevibban Mill for nibbles and sharing boards overlooking the vineyard.

 Where: Dark Lane, Padstow PL27 7SE